Executive Committee Bio

 Daryl Coppola started his career in 2013 as a field service technician at FR Mahony.
 During that time Daryl traveled all over New England troubleshooting and repairing various wastewater equipment.
 In 2019 Daryl moved into the outside sales team at FR Mahony and became a member of NEWEA and MEWEA YP committees.
 Daryl served as NEWEA’s YP Chair from 2021-2024 and currently serves on MEWEA’s collections committee.
 Daryl is the proud winner of the 2023 YP Summit MEME contest.

-Marina Fernandes, Treatment, Systems Operations and Management Council Director
+Eric Spargimino, Treatment, Systems Operations and Management Council Director

 Bio forthcoming.